0xAliHn/kotlin-for-android-developers/test_whether_everything_is_ready.md

 }
 ```

-Thanks to the interoperability between Kotlin and Java, we can manipulate the getter / setter methods in the Java library in Kotlin like operating attributes.
-We will go to explain the properties later, but I would like to remind that we can use `message.text` instead of` message.setText`.
-The compiler will convert it to the general Java code, so the use is not any performance overhead.
+Thanks to Kotlin interoperability with Java, we can use setters and getters methods from Java
+libraries as a property in Kotlin.
+We’ll talk about properties later, but just notice that we can use `message.text` instead of `message.setText` for free.
+The compiler will use the real Java methods, so
+there’s no performance overhead when using it.

-Now run the app, and it is running normally.
-Check whether the TextView is showing new content.
-If you have questions or want to see the code, please check out the [Kotlin for Android Developers repository].
-Each section as long as the modified code, I will be submitted, so be sure to check all the code changes.
+Now run the app and see everything it’s working fine.
+Check that the message TextView is showing
+the new content.
+If you have any doubts or want to review some code, take a look at
+[Kotlin for Android Developers repository].
+Each section as long as the modified code, I will be submitted, so be sure to check all the code changes.I’ll be adding a new commit for every chapter, when the chapter
+implies changes in code, so be sure to review it to check all the changes.

-The next chapter will cover the new things you see in the MainActivity after the conversion.
-Once you understand the subtle changes between Java and Kotlin, you will be able to write new code more easily.
+Next chapters will cover some of the new things you are seeing in the converted MainActivity.
+Once you understand the slight differences between Java and Kotlin, you’ll be able to create new
+code by yourself much easier.

 [Kotlin for Android Developers repository]: https://github.com/antoniolg/Kotlin-for-Android-Developers